Pineapple Gummy Bears

 This post contains affiliate links.
 Please read my affiliate disclosure.

-That’s why I love these homemade pineapple gummy bears – simple, sweet and super cute.
+I love these homemade pineapple gummy bears.
+They’re simple to make, sweet and super cute.
 They look identical to store-bought so your kids won’t know the difference.
-If you want to give the game away, the recipe is so easy that your little ones could even help in the kitchen.

-These healthy homemade gummies will curb any sugar cravings with natural sweetness instead of processed sugars.
-They are ideal for lunchboxes, parties, as a gift or enjoy a handful guilt-free when you crave a sweet treat or a little nostalgia.
+These healthy homemade gummies are ideal for lunchboxes, parties, as a gift or enjoy a handful guilt-free when you crave a sweet treat or a little nostalgia.

 About The Ingredients